Tech-Educators/sept-2023-bootcamp/201/class-01/README.md

 ## Overview

 Welcome to Code 201!
-In this class, we're going to be reviewing the basics of HTML, CSS, and JavaScript, along with getting our systems setup to do professional web development.
+In this class, we're going to be reviewing the basics of HTML, CSS, and JavaScript.

 ## Class Outline